AlphaModel#

 signals: Dict[int, TradingPairSignal]#

-Pair internal id -> trading signal data
+Pair internal id -> trading signal data.

 investable_equity: Optional[float]#